 The Krusader panels are where most of the action takes place.
 Currently, there are two types of panels:

-Krusader is a "twin-panel" file manager so there are two panels: the "Left" panel and the "Right" panel, or a more important logical distinction, the *Active* panel and the *Inactive* panel.
+Krusader is a “twin-panel” file manager so there are two panels: the “Left” panel and the “Right” panel, or a more important logical distinction, the *Active* panel and the *Inactive* panel.
 The active panel is the one that will accept your mouse and keyboard input.
-If you choose a command from the Menu-Bar or Toolbar the command will act upon the selected files/directories in the active panel.
+If you choose a command from the Menu-Bar or Toolbar the command will act upon the selected files/folders in the active panel.
 You can switch between panels using the Tab key or by clicking on the Information or Totals labels, or by selecting any file in a panel with the mouse.
 As always, default startup settings can be modified with the Konfigurator Startup page, and you control the current session with the Settings menu.

 This is the default panel and the one you will probably use most of the time.
-This panel shows the contents of one directory which can be local (part of your mounted file systems, either a native file or the files inside an archive) or remote files (accessed via FTP, NFS or Samba).
+This panel shows the contents of one folder which can be local (part of your mounted file systems, either a native file or the files inside an archive) or remote files (accessed via FTP, NFS or Samba).
 There are two modes: Detailed View that shows the file names, file size, creation date and time and their attributes.
 And Brief View that shows only the file names, the number of brief columns can be changed, by right clicking on the Name header.
 File copy/paste/cut via clipboard between Konqueror and Krusader Ctrl+C, Ctrl+V, Ctrl+X is supported.
 Alt+Ctrl+R toggles the List Panel between horizontal and vertical mode.

 The following items are available:

 Information Label : shows how much free space is physically available on the file system, the file system capacity and where the filesystem is mounted.
 If the information is not available (most often in the case of remote file system) a message will be displayed with the reason for unavailability instead of the information.